szmaragdynia/FullstackLearning/part0/excercise0-4.md

     b->>s: Sending the data (note) using <br/> HTTP POST https://studies.cs.helsinki.fi/exampleapp/new_note <br/> (url specified in form's action field) deactivate b
     activate s
-    s-->>b: HTTP status code 302: redirect to https://studies.cs.helsinki.fi/exampleapp/notes <br/> (Redirection to specific url is demanded from the server side) <br/> (This redirection is basically asking the browser to do a new HTTP GET] deactivate s
+    s-)b: HTTP status code 302: redirect to https://studies.cs.helsinki.fi/exampleapp/notes <br/> (Redirection to specific url is demanded from the server side) <br/> (This redirection is basically asking the browser to do a new HTTP GET] deactivate s

     activate b